KostylevArtyom/com.luxoft.kostylev.shop/README.md

 1. Clone the [repository](https://github.com/KostylevArtyom/com.luxoft.kostylev.shop.git)

-2. Add the JUnit library to the project if necessary
+2. Add the JUnit 4 library to the project for unit testing if necessary

 3. Run application